Dimensional Rift

 Mana Cost

 Requires the removal of mana counters from cards you control.
-If the effect says "pay X mana", that means it must be paid with mana in this card.
-If it says "pay any X mana", you can use mana from any cards you control.
+If the effect says "consume {X} mana", that means it must be paid with mana collected in this card.
+If it says "consume any {X} mana", you can use mana from any cards you control.
 In that case, you can remove any amount of mana of each card as long as the total is equal to the cost.
+You can also sac face-down cards to pay "any" mana costs if the card as a Mana Stat specified.
+Cards sac'ed this way are never summoned.

 Material/Sacrificial Cost

 This requires you to "sac" (sacrifice) cards.
 Sacrifice means destroy a card you control.
+It counts as normal destruction for all intents and purposes.
 It can be a face-up or face-down card, as long as it is currently on the field and matches the requirements (if the requirements specify any aspect other than card type, they must be face-up as face-down cards do not have any other properties).

 Note that cards that are in the process of being summoned (but have not have its summoning costs paid yet) are not considered to be on the field and cannot be sac'ed.